-Verbal areetinas varv depending on the language or situation.
-The French "Bonjour" and the "Mbote" Lingala are common areetinas in formal and urban contexts.
+Verbal areetinas varv depending the on language or situation.
+The French "Boniour" and the Lingala "Mbote" are common areetinas in formal and urban contexts.
 Due to the

 DRC's linguistic diversity, it is not always entirely clear which language Congolese will use to communicate.
 When meeting a person for the first time, educated Congolese tend to begin conversations in French, transitioning to a shared language if one exits.